antonio-morales/EkoParty_Advanced_Fuzzing_Workshop/README.md

 The winner of each challenge will receive a coupon to spend in [GitHub Shop](https://github.myshopify.com/).
 Second place will also be awarded.

+YOU CAN SEND ME THE CRASHES TO MY TWITTER ACCOUNT [@nosoynadiemas](https://twitter.com/Nosoynadiemas)

 ## Fuzz Challenge 1 - ESIF (Extremely Stupid Image Format) [40 minutes]